AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

     #.
 In the *Change conditions* specify ``true``.

-        The ``true`` value will make possible for anyone to change the app.
+        The ``true`` value will make it possible for anyone to change the app.

         Another option is to specify ``ContractConditions("MainCondition")``.
-This will forbid application changes to anyone except the  founder account.
+This will forbid application changes to anyone except the founder.

         .. todo::

-            Explain what these conditions are (link).
+            Explain morea bout access rights.

     #.
 Your app will appear in the list of apps.
 Click *select* to make it active.